SimonDedman/movegroup/README.md

 ### movegroup

-Visualizing and Quantifying Space Use Data for groups of animals
+Visualizing and Quantifying Space Use Data for Groups of Animals

 Automates dynamic Brownian bridge movement model calculation for utilization distribution (UD) estimation for multiple individuals